Skip to main content

 Gina had filled out her ballot and properly put it in the envelope.
 The posted pickup time at Gina’s local mailbox is 3:00 pm, Monday through Friday.

-Gina mailed her ballot at her local mailbox on Friday, November 1st at 3:15 pm, four days before Election Tuesday.
-Sadly, she didn’t realize that her very-efficient postal carrier had already picked up the mail - promptly at 3:00 pm - and the mail is not picked up from that box on weekends.
+Gina mailed her ballot at her local mailbox on Friday, November 1st at 3:15 pm, four days before the Election on Tuesday.
+Sadly, she didn’t realize that her very-efficient postal carrier had already picked up the mail - promptly at 3:00 pm - and that the mail is not picked up from that box on weekends.

 The following Monday Gina’s ballot was picked up promptly at 3:00 pm and taken to the local post office, where it was bagged and put on a truck to be taken overnight to the Postal Service Central Processing & Distribution Center (P&DC), because postmarks and sorting are generally not done at local post-offices anymore.